danyvarghese/PyGol/README.md

 gcc pygol.o -shared -o pygol.so
 ```

 **PyGol** is free to use for non-commercial research and education.
-If you use ILASP for research, we ask you to use this [citation](https://github.com/danyvarghese/citation/blob/ab35b34b69dfff96791ad6fe72c74c726d2d3356/pygol.bib) and relevant papers.
+If you use PyGol for research, we ask you to use this [citation](https://github.com/danyvarghese/citation/blob/ab35b34b69dfff96791ad6fe72c74c726d2d3356/pygol.bib) and relevant papers.
 Anyone wishing to use PyGol for commercial purposes should contact Dany Varghese(dany.varghese@surrey.ac.uk).

 ## Example Problem
 PyGol requires four inputs, either in the form of files or a list